5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 *At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).*

 ---
+**Update 1.4.2** : Proper database errors now visible in the tracker.

+---
 **Update 1.4.1** : Multiple groups for one contact and play sounds in timeline if desired.

 :horse: **Warning:** This update contains a database upgrade.
 This update will happen automatically.
 If WhatsSpy Public does not work anymore, this is probably a database issue.
 Check [troubleshooting](troubleshooting).